 Village Tourism, though a new concept in India introduced from the West is rapidly gaining in popularity owing to the fact that a huge bulk of our population still resides in the villages and to know ‘India’ in totality you have to know the Indian Villages first.
-That’s the reason why tourism department of the Government is making strong moves to foster Village tourism in the country.
+That’s the reason why the tourism department of the Government is making strong moves to foster Village tourism in the country.

 Our country India leaves travelers mesmerized with astounding vistas, stunning landscapes, and a culture that is all colorful and truly captivating.
-But since a major part of our population resides in the villages, it’s equally important to explore rural India alongside with the commonly visited tourist destinations of India.
+But since a major part of our population resides in the villages, it’s equally important to explore rural India alongside the commonly visited tourist destinations of India.
 In fact, the beauty of rural India is no less than the well-known tourist spots.
 It’s an un-spoilt virgin beauty of Mother Nature you would perhaps get nowhere else.
 To get the real essence of Indian culture, to sniff in the smell of raw earth or draw the whiff of the fresh blooms coming up with every changing season you do need to visit an Indian Village untouched by the evils of Industrialization.

 That’s the reason many Travel and Tourism Companies offer Village Tourism Packages for enthusiasts.
 Often Students are taken for Village Tourism Tours because such tours are truly a learning experience for them.
 Visiting Rural India, which is rightly called the ‘Heart of India’ allows people to gain an understanding of the lifestyle of rural India; even at times participate in it.